Give us a call!

 What is next for Power over Ethernet?

 You can also expect more stringent labeling requirements for PoE devices in 2020.
-A proposed revision to NFPA (National Fire Protection Association) NEC (National Electric Code) states that “there is concern about how PoE systems will be inspected to comply with the NEC.
+A revision proposed to NFPA (National Fire Protection Association) NEC (National Electric Code) states that “there is concern about how PoE systems will be inspected to comply with the NEC.
 A consistent label format will greatly ease the inspector burden, making it easy to confirm an install complies with” regulations.

 Works Cited